Upper Eyelid Surgery In Sydney

 Do I Need To Use Eye Drops After Blepharoplasty Surgery?

 Dry eyes can be a common problem after eyelid surgery.
-To avoid this, or to treat the condition, the cosmetic surgery can prescribe some simple eye drops.
+To avoid this, or to treat the condition, cosmetic surgery can prescribe some simple eye drops.
 Prescribed eye drops should be used as directed, as not using them could cause complications such as keratitis or corneal damage.
 Patients may also be prescribed some medicated ointments or gels.

 If you have a history of dry eyes, it is important to mention this to your cosmetic surgery before your procedure takes place.
 By mentioning this before surgery, Dr Lanzer can provide the necessary medications to prevent this problem from occurring.